JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 ### Experimental Build Configuration Home page

-The __Overview__ tab of the experimental __Build Configuration Home__ page provides two already familiar views: __Builds__, listing all the last builds of the configuration, and __Branches__, listing the most recent builds in active branches.
+The __Overview__ tab of the experimental __Build Configuration Home__ page provides two already familiar views: __Builds__, listing all the recent builds of the configuration, and __Branches__, listing the recent builds in active branches.

-Every build item in the list is expandable: click it to preview the important information about the build and get quick access to any of the __Build Details__ tabs.
+Every build item in the list is expandable: click it to preview the most important information about the build and get quick access to any of the __Build Details__ tabs.

 <img src="exp-build-home.png" alt="Experimental Build Home page"/>

 Click a specific build problem or failed test to see the related stack trace: <img src="exp-failed-test-preview.png" alt="Failed test preview"/>

-Click __Open in build log__ to open the new reworked build log exactly at the line where the problem occurred.
+Click __Open in build log__ to open the new build log exactly at the line where the problem occurred.

 The _Changes_ pop-up block has also been reworked.
 Now, build changes are sorted chronologically and grouped by their origin: user commits to the code and changes in artifact dependencies.
 You can also filter the changes by their author and display changes made in the build configuration settings.